 We've assembled this list of 30 best selling OpenCart themes from ThemeForest to see which OpenCart versions they support:

 Turns out, only 11 of the 30 best selling OpenCart themes support OpenCart 3, while OpenCart 2.x and 1.x is at 19.
+This might make finding a great OpenCart theme for 3.x a bit more complex.

 In addition to this, only 4 of the 30 bestsellers support all three OpenCart versions.